-Adiba brings extensive expertise in global private markets from over 30 years of experience, including legal structuring, development finance, private equity origination and investment.
-Adiba is currently an Independent Non-Executive Director on the board of Standard Chartered Bank Nigeria Ltd, where she is Chair of the Appointments and Remuneration Committee and a member of the Risk and Credit Committees.
+EXPERIENCE Adiba brings extensive expertise in global private markets from over 30 years of experience, including legal structuring, development finance, private equity origination and investment.
+Adiba is currently an Independent Non-Executive Director on the board of Standard Chartered Bank Nigeria Ltd, where she has recently rotated to becoming Chair of the Board Credit Committee and is a member of the Risk as well as the Nominations, Governance and Remuneration Committees.
 Adiba is also a Trustee on the board of the English National Opera.